1nst4ll/mango-news/docs/scraping-methods.md

 The choice between open-source and Firecrawl scraping depends on your specific needs and technical expertise.
 Open-source scraping offers more control but requires more development and maintenance effort.
 Firecrawl provides a convenient, managed solution but introduces an external dependency and potential costs.

+## AI Features and Global Settings

+The scraping process includes optional AI-powered features for generating article summaries and assigning topics using the Groq API.
+These features can be enabled or disabled on a per-source basis through the Admin UI.

+Additionally, when triggering a scrape via the API endpoints (`POST /api/scrape/run/:id` and `POST /api/scrape/run`), you can provide `enableGlobalAiSummary` and `enableGlobalAiTags` boolean parameters in the request body.
+If provided, these global parameters will override the individual source settings for that specific scrape run.
+This allows for temporary disabling or enabling of AI features for testing or specific scraping tasks without changing the persistent source configuration.

 ---

 Next: [Using CSS Selectors for Scraping](css-selectors.md)